From Name has planted trees for you, Recipient Name.

 Planting treeshelps to restore damaged ecosystems, stabilize soil, support the water cycle, and slowly recover the vital ecosystem services that we all depend on.

 Trees help to stabilize our climate by absorbing and sequestering carbon via photosynthesis.
-In fact, one mature tree can sequester up to 48 lbs of carbon per year!
+In fact, one mature tree can sequester up to 22lbs of carbon per year!

 1.6 billion people depend on forests for their livelihood.
 So planting trees naturally brings people together, heals communities, and stimulates local economies.